JetBrains-Research/docs-fine-tuning/README.md

 This repository contains a machine learning pipeline for solving the problem of finding duplicate bug reports using text models trained on the documentation of the corresponding projects.

-You can see available text models and solution approaches in `config.yml`.
+You can see available text models and solution approaches in [`config.yml`](config.yml).

 ## Data Preparation

-To use this pipeline, your data must look like this
+To use this pipeline, your data should be in csv format and must look like this

 | id | ... |  description  | ... | disc_id |
 |----|-----|:-------------:|-----|:-------:|